sherlock-audit/2023-02-fair-funding-judging/README.md

 Source: https://github.com/sherlock-audit/2023-02-fair-funding-judging/issues/39

 ## Found by
-seyni, 7siech, XKET, carrot, rvierdiiev, Bahurum, ck, 0xhacksmithh, HonorLt, ABA, 0xlmanini
+0xhacksmithh, XKET, HonorLt, ck, ABA, seyni, 0xlmanini, carrot, Bahurum, rvierdiiev, 7siech

 ## Summary
 The starting timestamp set or still unset by the owner through the `start_auction` function can be bypassed by calling `settle`, which sends the first token to the fallback and then starts the auction for subsequent tokenIds.